 Proof is a feature for customers with a Litmus Enterprise plan.
 Proof aims to simplify the review and approval process of email design and development.
 Use Proof to get feedback from stakeholders directly on your email campaigns so you can easily review, collaborate, and resolve changes and get your campaigns out the door faster.

 Which plans and users can access Proof?

 Proof is available on the Litmus Enterprise plan.
-Users with Administrative or Full access can create Proofs and comment on Proofs, while “Reviewer” users are restricted to viewing and commenting on proofs.
+Users with Admin or Full access can create Proofs and comment on Proofs, while “Reviewer” users are restricted to viewing and commenting on proofs.

 Will Proof be available on Basic, Plus or Pro plans in the future?

 For the time being Proof is an Enterprise-only feature.
 We may in the future make it available in other plans.
 Timing and details have not been determined.

 What are the “Full”, “Reviewer” and “Proof Reviewer” user roles?

 For Enterprise customers, we have also renamed the Read-Only role to “Reviewer”, and added "Proof Reviewer" as a Proof-specific role.

 What is the "Proof Reviewer" role and how is it created?